silvershop/silvershop-core/docs/en/OrderModifiers.md

 Use Order::set_modifiers(array("MyModifierOne", "MyModifierTwo")); in your _config file to register new modifiers.

+Note that you may need to clear the current order to see updates to modifiers.
+You can do this by visiting mysite.com/shoppingcart/clear

 ## Developing New Modifiers

 The best way to write a modifier is to copy the modifier class itself and